ATLAS-B28/Roadmap-DSA/README.md

 ## Why C/C++ ?
 C/C++ languages are used since a long time and will teach us to manage memory and concurrency.

+## Why Typescript ?
+Typescript is build upon Javascript and adds type system to it.
+The Kata-Machine library is from ThePrimegean and not mine and will be used for his course on DSA.